UoB-COMSM0166/2025-group-5/README.md

 #### 📍 1.
 Stakeholders & Team Context

 We identified our primary stakeholders as:
-- **Target players** (end users)
+- **Target players**
 - **Team contributors** (developers, designers, artists)

 > 📌 *Instructors and TAs were intentionally excluded as stakeholders—this will be reflected upon in the Conclusion.*

-In addition to market logic and technical constraints, we recognized that **honoring each team member’s gameplay preferences** was crucial to maintain engagement and ownership throughout development.
+In addition to market logic and technical constraints, we recognized that **respecting each team member’s gameplay preferences** was vital for maintaining motivation and a sense of creative ownership.

-This perspective framed our question:
-> “How do we deliver something distinct, grounded in our abilities, and personally motivating?”

 ---

 #### 📍 2.
 Understanding the Market & Direction

-We studied similar pixel shooters (becasue we love them) like *Enter the Gungeon*, *Broforce*, and *Nuclear Throne* and noted a common issue: engaging mechanics, but **shallow or absent narrative**.
+Our genre analysis of pixel shooters (*Enter the Gungeon*, *Broforce*, *Nuclear Throne*) revealed a familiar issue: strong moment-to-moment gameplay, but **minimal narrative integration**.

-Quotes from the press:
+Press quotes:
-- “No comprehensible story” — *Broforce*, RPS
+- “No comprehensible story” — *RPS* (Broforce)
-- “A gun that kills the past... that’s it” — *Gungeon*, PC Gamer
+- “A gun that kills the past... that’s it” — *PC Gamer* (Gungeon)
-- “Minimum backstory” — *Nuclear Throne*, Edge
+- “Minimum backstory” — *Edge* (Nuclear Throne)

-At the same time, **YouGov (2024)** found 53% of players now prefer **narrative-driven games**, and **Isbister (2017)** confirms narrative boosts retention and emotional immersion.
+In contrast, **YouGov (2024)** shows 53% of players now prefer **narrative-driven solo games**, and **Isbister (2017)** confirms narrative increases retention and immersion.

-🧭 From this, we defined two **top-level design goals**:
+These insights led to two top-level goals:
 - **Immersive Narrative Experience**
 - **Challenge and Growth Through Player Agency**